w3f/Grants-Program/applications/dot-login.md

 - **Wallet Creation Flow:** This process involves the user generating an ephemeral key pair through the wallet and authenticating with an OAuth2 provider (e.g. Gmail).
 The `zkEphemeralKeys` pallet then registers the public key, encapsulated with a zero-knowledge proof to ensure privacy.
 The wallet address is derived from this ephemeral public key, ensuring a secure link between the user's identity as authenticated by the OAuth2 provider and their on-chain presence.

-- **Transaction Sending Flow:** For transaction processing, the `zkEphemeralKeys` pallet again plays a pivotal role.
+- **Transaction Sending Flow (planned for M2/future grant):** For transaction processing, the `zkEphemeralKeys` pallet again plays a pivotal role.
 It employs an internal mechanism to verify transaction signatures made with the ephemeral keys.
 Upon successful verification, it executes the transfer using a custom extrinsic that mimics the core functionality of the vanilla `pallet_balances`, ensuring that the core logic of existing Substrate modules remains untouched.

-- **Wallet Development:** The user interface is built using ReactJS and the Polkadot.js/API or PAPI library, combined with RxJS for reactive programming.
+- **Wallet Development (planned for M3/future grant):** The user interface is built using ReactJS and the Polkadot.js/API or PAPI library, combined with RxJS for reactive programming.
 The UI will provide a seamless experience for creating wallets, viewing balances, and sending transactions.
 The design prioritizes ease of use to encourage adoption by users less familiar with blockchain technologies.

 **Architectural Overview**